Finite Element Simulation of Crash Test and Crashworthiness with LS-Dyna, Abaqus and PAM-CRASH

 Enteknograte engineers simulate the crash safety with innovative CAE and virtual prototyping available in the non-linear structural codes: LS-DYNA, PAM-CRASH, RADIOSS and ABAQUS.
 We offer advanced FEA modeling consultancy services.
 We are experienced with automotive crash safety and consumer crash test protocols such as (frontal impact), (side impact), IIHS and EuroNCAP.
 Our engineers have Tier1 backgrounds in FEM (Finite Element Method) and are fluent in the codes: LS-DYNA, PAM-CRASH, RADIOSS and ABAQUS.

 Occupant restraint systems are intended to control occupant motion within the vehicle during the crash.
 Occupant restraint system technologies (e.g. air bags, seat belts, seats, etc.) are continually advancing and are a major contributor to mitigating crash fatalities and injuries.
+Our Finite element simulation service can be used to demonstrate compliance with safety standards and regulations for seat belts, such as FMVSS 209 or ECE R16.
+By simulating the performance of the seat belt under various loading conditions, engineers can provide objective data to regulatory agencies to demonstrate compliance with safety standards.
 However, a significant number of crash injuries still occur, and efforts are ongoing to further improve restraint effectiveness.
 Occupant restraint system development continues to evolve as new regulations and consumer demand drive more complex solutions:

 FEA of Frontal Crash Protection